-- Greatest total number of LIHTC units; - which demonstrate ownership or applicable land lease of the entire subject real estate by a Principal.
+- Greatest total number of LIHTC units; - Projects with zoning in place at the time of application - which demonstrate ownership or applicable land lease of the entire subject real estate by a Principal.

 2. STC AND 9% LIHTC

 In the event the amount of Rural / Balance of State project 9% LIHTC interest exceeds available STC resources, then STC award(s) will be made to the application(s) with the highest 9% LIHTC score.